 A specialized version if you don't have a correct txdb, for example with CAGE reassigned leaders while txdb is not updated.
 It is 2x faster for tested data.
 The point of this function is to give you the ability to input transcript etc directly into the function, and not load them from txdb.
-Each feature have a link to an article describing feature, try ?floss
+Each feature have a link to an article describing feature, try ?floss a data.table with scores, each column is one score type, name of columns are the names of the scores, i.g [floss()] or [fpkm()]

-'''

-Other features: computeFeatures(), countOverlapsW(), disengagementScore(), distToCds(), distToTSS(), entropy(), floss(), fpkm(), fpkm_calc(), fractionLength(), initiationScore(), insideOutsideORF(), isInFrame(), isOverlapping(), kozakSequenceScore(), orfScore(), rankOrder(), ribosomeReleaseScore(), ribosomeStallingScore(), startRegion(), startRegionCoverage(), stopRegion(), subsetCoverage(), translationalEff()
+''' Other features: computeFeatures(), countOverlapsW(), disengagementScore(), distToCds(), distToTSS(), entropy(), floss(), fpkm(), fpkm_calc(), fractionLength(), initiationScore(), insideOutsideORF(), isInFrame(), isOverlapping(), kozakSequenceScore(), orfScore(), rankOrder(), ribosomeReleaseScore(), ribosomeStallingScore(), startRegion(), startRegionCoverage(), stopRegion(), subsetCoverage(), translationalEff() '''

-'''